sjkaursb93/AISecurityLearningCollection/README.md

 # LLM Security Guidance
 ## LLM Specific Threats
-- Check the updated guidane published by OWASP and MITRE.
+- Check the updated guidance published by OWASP and MITRE.
 What is OWASP top 10 list – It is a list of top ten critical vulnerabilities often seen in LLM applications.
 To understand vulnerabilities, their potential impact, ease of exploitation etc, visit these links.
     - [OWASP Top 10 for Large Language Model Applications | OWASP Foundation](https://owasp.org/www-project-top-10-for-large-language-model-applications/)
     - [ATLAS Matrix | MITRE ATLAS™](https://atlas.mitre.org/matrices/ATLAS/)
 - The first step – understand the attack.
 The next step what are the steps to prevent the attacks.
 Note: not one solution fits all.
 Something I have learnt and implemented over and over is what is the risk it poses to your organization.
 How you measure the risk, what are the compensating controls?
 I’ll add some links to this section to help you make that decision to a step forward to protect your AI solutions.
+- Use [AI Incident Databases](https://incidentdatabase.ai/) to check the real world harms scenarios by deployment of AI Systems.
+- Use [AI Vulnerability Database](https://avidml.org/#:~:text=AI%20Vulnerability%20Database%20%28AVID%29%20is%20an%20open-source%20knowledge,for%20Artificial%20Intelligence%20%28AI%29%20models%2C%20datasets%2C%20and%20systems.).
+This is an open source knowledge base of failure modes for AI models, datasets and systems.
+-
 - Threat Modelling - – This guide [Threat Modeling LLM Applications - AI Village](https://aivillage.org/large%20language%20models/threat-modeling-llm/) explains how use trust boundaries and DFDs to do threat modelling for your LLMs.
 In addition, it also provides recommendations to remediate the vulnerabilities.
 - Use this document to understand the questions for threat modelling.
 It also provides the detail on specific tasks and steps to protect against these threats  Check this article as well for threat modelling [Threat-Modeling AI ML](https://learn.microsoft.com/en-us/security/engineering/threat-modeling-aiml)
 - Monitoring is important to detect and monitor the LLM interactions for any undesired behaviors.